enorganic/maya-zen-tools/docs/texturing/curve-distribute-between-uvs.md

 ## Default Options

-With the default options, "Curve Distribute Between UVs" will distribute UVs forming path between your selected UVs along a (dynamically created and not retained) NURBS curve passing between the UVs you've selected:
+With the default options, "Curve Distribute Between UVs" will distribute UVs forming a path between your selected UVs along a (dynamically created and not retained) NURBS curve passing between the UVs you've selected:

 <p><video src="../../assets/videos/curve-distribute-between-uvs.mp4" controls=true /></p>